Enhance your career connections with VCU Link.

 But I’m not sure what questions to ask…

-Here are some questions you can use when chatting with a Rams Connected volunteer:
+Here are some questions you can use when chatting on VCU Link:

 1. Describe your career path.
 What was your first job in this field?
 What was the progression of jobs you had in order to get to your present position?